It's Never Too Late: Noise Optimization for Collapse Recovery in Trained Diffusion Models: Collapse Recovery in Diffusion Models

-\myparagraph{Noise Optimization.} Test-time optimization techniques aim to improve pre-trained generative models on a per-sample basis at inference.
+Test-time optimization techniques aim to improve pre-trained generative models on a per-sample basis at inference.
 A popular gradient-based strategy is test-time noise optimization~\cite{doodl,dflow,novack2024dittodiffusioninferencetimetoptimization,dno,initno,tang2024inference}.
-Given a pre-trained generator $g_\theta$ (which could be a multi-step diffusion or flow matching model), this approach optimizes the initial noise $\mathbf{x}_0$ for each generation instance.
+Given a pre-trained generator $g_\theta$ (e.g.\ a diffusion or flow matching model), this approach optimizes the initial noise $\mathbf{x}_0$ for each generated instance.
 The objective is to find an improved $\mathbf{x}_0^\star$ that maximizes a given reward $r(g_\theta(\mathbf{x}_0))$, subject to regularization and can be formulated as

-where $\mathrm{reg}(\bx_0)$ is a regularization term designed to keep $\bx_0^\star$ within a high-density region of the prior noise distribution $p_0$, thus ensuring the generated sample $g_\theta(\bx_0^\star)$ remains plausible.
-However, these methods are designed to improve the quality of a single sample~\cite{reno}, as opposed to our objective of increasing the diversity in multiple generated outputs.
+where $\mathrm{reg}(\mathbf{x}_0)$ is a regularization term designed to keep $\bx_0^\star$ within a high-density region of the prior noise distribution $p_0$.
+These methods are designed to improve the quality of a single sample~\cite{reno}, as opposed to our objective of increasing the diversity in multiple generated outputs.
 We build on this approach for achieving this goal.

+\myparagraph{Increasing Diversity through Noise Optimization.} We propose a noise optimization approach for collapse recovery as shown in Fig.~\ref{fig:pipeline}.
+We start with a text-to-image diffusion model that takes as input a noise initialization and text prompt.
+From these inputs, we generate an output set of images.
+We then compute diversity and quality scores over the images using objective functions such as DINOv2~\cite{dinov2} and image rewards such as HPSv2~\cite{hpsv2}.
+We use these scores to backpropagate to the initial noise, optimizing for higher output diversity without quality degradation.
+We iteratively optimize the noise until a user-specified compute budget or diversity/quality threshold is met.
+Critically, we keep the starting prompt, diffusion model, and objective/reward models frozen and only update the noise.
+This enables us to increase diversity without altering the model or user input.